Beat 'em Up

 - Batman, from various sources to various consoles:

-- Bebe's Kids, the craptastic SNES game adaptation of an already craptacular animated movie.
+- Bebe's Kids, the craptastic Super NES game adaptation of an already craptacular animated movie.

 - Bucky O'Hare (arcade version)